 In part one of the study, we found that campus administrators are pursuing five broad strategies to better integrate academic advising and leverage limited advising resources.
 The campuses are:

-- using advising councils, committees, task forces, and summits are to better integrate advising services while retaining decentralized structures and staff reporting lines;
+- using advising councils, committees, task forces, and summits to better integrate advising services while retaining decentralized structures and staff reporting lines;

 - implementing eAdvising tools to support workflow and analytical functions to better target advising resources and support a more proactive approach to advising;

-- offering professional development trainings and related events to help create advisors create community, disseminate effective practices, share information, and increase consistency in advising;
+- offering professional development trainings and related events to help advisors create community, disseminate effective practices, share information, and increase consistency in advising;

 - developing shared positions and cross-functional advising teams to encourage cross-unit collaboration; and